-Nuisance calls can make life miserable.
-Here's how to block an unwanted caller's phone number on an iPhone in iOS 7 (which is easy) and in iOS 6 (which is more difficult).
+In this tutorial we show how to block an unwanted caller's phone number on an iPhone in iOS 7 (which is easy) and in iOS 6 (which is more difficult).
 We also explain how to find out if someone has blocked your number.
-Updated 2 December 2013

-Nuisance calls can make life miserable; and until recently the iPhone didn't offer a straightfoward way to block an incoming number.
-But that all changed with the introduction of iOS 7, Apple's newest operating system for iPhone and iPad.
+Until recently the iPhone didn't offer a straightfoward way to block an incoming number: it could be done, but it involved sneaky workarounds or jailbreaking.
+But that all changed with the introduction of iOS 7, Apple's newest operating system for iPhone (and iPad and iPod touch too).

 Here's how to block an unwanted caller's numbers on an iPhone, whether it's an iPhone 5s, iPhone 5c, iPhone 5, iPhone 4S or an earlier model - even the iPhone 3GS, which can't run iOS 7.
 And we explain how to block numbers in iOS 7 (which is easy) and in iOS 6 and earlier OS software (which is a bit more difficult).

 How to block a number on an iPhone in iOS 7

 Let's start with the easier task.
 Blocking a nuisance caller's phone number in iOS 7 is simple.

 Say you receive a call and want to block that person's number.
 Simply go to your list of recent callers (from the Home screen you can open the Phone app, then clock on the Recents tab at the bottom).
 Click the 'i' symbol next to the unwanted number, then scroll down to the bottom of the resulting screen and clock Block this Caller, then confirm your decision.
 You won't be bothered with any calls, texts or FaceTime link-ups from that number.

 (When we tried calling an iPhone that had blocked us, we heard a single ring, and were then diverted to the O2 messaging service, where we recorded a message.
 But the iPhone didn't ring, or show the number in its recent calls, and we couldn't find any new voicemail.)